30+ Successful PWA Examples for Your Inspiration

 The PWA version adapts the background color based on the taste of a user.
 Besides this, it offers features like offline listening and quick loading.

 Hulu is a premium streaming service providing live and on-demand TV and movies.
-The company was already providing its app on the Windows 10 Store.
+The company has already listed its app on the Windows 10 Store.

 Hulu further understood the demand for progressive web apps and decided to provide a better experience to users on desktop and mobile.
 Hence, they developed a PWA.